 This way, you can start building your aggregate queries in SQL and then refine them in the mongo shell language, using the Aggregation Editor.

 In the next exercise, you’ll use both the SQL Query and Aggregation Editor to extract information about the distribution of pubs in Wales.

-Access to SQL Query is included in the free 30-day trial, but not in the non-commercial license.
+Access to SQL Query is included in the free 30-day trial.

 By the end of this section, you will learn how to:

 - Use the SQL Query tool to run a SQL query

 - Export the query to the Aggregation Editor